jacobroos87/In-a-Nutshell/README.md

 # Unit Testing

 Unit testing was done using Jasmine.
 3 Specs were created using the describe/it format.
+The file is named **spec.js**.

 * **Spec One**
     * This spec tests whether the success modal is displayed when a user submits the contact form correctly.
 It does this by checking the html content of the modal body